The Taj Story

-The Taj Story is a 2025 Indian Hindi-language propaganda film written and directed by Tushar Amrish Goel, and produced by CA Suresh Jha under the banner of Swarnim Global Services Pvt.
+The Taj Story is a 2025 Indian Hindi-language courtroom drama film written and directed by Tushar Amrish Goel, and produced by CA Suresh Jha under the banner of Swarnim Global Services Pvt.
 Ltd. It stars an ensemble cast of Paresh Rawal, Zakir Hussain, Amruta Khanvilkar, Namit Das, and Sneha Wagh.
-It faced criticism over its historical inaccuracies.
+It faced criticism over its historical inaccuracies and conspiracy theories, and has been labeled a Hindutva propaganda film by critics.
 The Taj Story was theatrically released on 31 October 2025.
 It received negative reviews.